wchorski/node-signage/README.md

     + hover over to see meta data and edit buttons
     + make this page view all collections
     +
+  ### Slides creator / editor
+    + image: pic from previously uploaded pics
+    + check to see if pic is already uploaded by name and use that +
   ### Collection view
+    + CRUD collections
     + drag and drop to reorder
     + shuffle  slides
     + randomize slides